 Inventory based companies grow out of QuickBooks

-QuickBooks is limited to the number of items, customers, vendors and employees it can handle.
+QuickBooks is limited in the number of items, customers, vendors and employees it can handle.
 Some performance degradation ensues as the lists approach these size thresholds.
-Inventory based companies are notorious for pushing QuickBooks to it’s capacity limits.
-Adjustments made to inventory through, receiving, picking, shipping and cycle count adjusting will build up over time.
+Inventory based companies are notorious for pushing QuickBooks to its capacity limits.
+Adjustments made to inventory through receiving, picking, shipping, and cycle count adjusting will build up over time.

 Large, bloated QuickBooks files often become corrupted

-Allowing the file too large often causes data corruption.
+Allowing the file to become too large often causes data corruption.
 Once the damage is done, we need to fix QuickBooks.
-We need to implement maintenance and preventative maintenance.
-To fix QuickBooks we need to fix the data corruption and condense the file.
-The next step is to connect inventory software to handle the heavy lifting.
+This is done by performing maintenance and preventative maintenance.
+To fix QuickBooks we fix the data corruption and condense the file.
+The next step is to connect separate inventory software to handle the heavy lifting.